altinawiwaseem/youtube-clone/README.md

 - using html & css only
 - applying Grid to the main layout and flex for the individual items

-### How to use this project
-An assignment given by DCI institute for practicing purpose

 #### Developed with
 - [x] _HTML5_